 When you’re starting out, the best farm animals for beginners are often the smallest ones.
-Starting with the smallest livestock is also a good way to choose the best homestead animals when beginning.
+There’s no problem with wanting to start out with easy farm animals and starting small is also a good way to choose the best homestead animals when beginning.
 Especially when you know as little as I did!

 Top 3 best farm animals for beginners who want to raise livestock.